JorritSalverda/msbuild-by-convention/README.md

 msbuild-by-convention
 =====================

-MSBuild-based set of build scripts that do everything by a set of conventions.
+MSBuild based set of build scripts that favors convention over configuration.
+This is done by giving your projects specific names.

 This content is released under the https://github.com/JorritSalverda/msbuild-by-convention/blob/master/Build/Scripts/LICENSE.txt MIT License.